I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuimxdc-adjustimageablearea.md

 <p><code>AdjustImageableArea</code> returns S_OK if this method succeeds.
 Otherwise, this method should return E_NOTIMPL if the plug-in does not support the method, or any appropriate failure value if the plug-in cannot complete the operation.
 For more information, see the following Remarks section.</p>

 ## -remarks
 <p>The <i>prclImageableArea</i> parameter is IN OUT.
 All other parameters for this method are input only.</p>

 <p>If the plug-in cannot complete the operation, it should return an appropriate failure HRESULT value, which willcause the current print job to fail.</p>

-<p>The <i>prclImageableArea</i> parameter is IN OUT.
-All other parameters for this method are input only.</p>

-<p>If the plug-in cannot complete the operation, it should return an appropriate failure HRESULT value, which willcause the current print job to fail.</p>